kieras/parakeet/README.md

     </tr>
     <tr>
         <td>log_name</td>
         <td>You can setup the name of the logs that you want to see.
 For example if you want to see everyone you don't need to setup this field.
-But you can setup this one just to see the parakeet or just the loggers that you application are logging.</td>
+But you can setup this parameter to just see the Parakeet logs or just the loggers that you application are logging.</td>
         <td>Ex.: google.tests.e2e</td>
         <td>Empty</td>
     </tr>